Professor

 Finalist, Future Leaders of Manitoba, Business/Professional Category.
 Business Council of Manitoba and the Winnipeg and Manitoba Chambers of Commerce.
 The FLM award recognizes three individuals who display strong leadership in their professional contributions and outstanding service in the community through volunteerism.
 They advocate for the health and success of Manitoba and the people who work and live in this province (2013)

 Mindel and Tom Olenick Research Studentships in Medicine - 2010 Summer Session, The University of Manitoba, for full-time students in the Faculty of Medicine, or in an associated program of Graduate Studies at the University of Manitoba who proposed to conduct research into renal and gastrointestinal disease.
-AWARDED TO: Mike Zhu, BSc Med Student, while working under my supervision on the BSc Med Research Project “Dynamic Novel Cardiac Imaging Parameters in Nocturnal Home Hemodialysis”.
-Supervisor, Winnipeg, Manitoba, Canada (2010 - 2011)
+Awarded to: Mike Zhu, BSc Med Student, while working under my supervision on the BSc Med Research Project “Dynamic Novel Cardiac Imaging Parameters in Nocturnal Home Hemodialysis”.
+Supervisor, Winnipeg, Manitoba, Canada (2010-2011)

-Robert Wood Johnson Award, University of British Columbia/Canadian College of Health Service Executives, Health Administration Student Most Likely to Make a Significant Contribution to the Field of Health Administration in Canada (1 of 6 National Awards); Toronto, Ontario, Canada (2007)
+Robert Wood Johnson Award, University of British Columbia/Canadian College of Health Service Executives, Health Administration Student Most Likely to Make a Significant Contribution to the Field of Health Administration in Canada (1 of 6 National Awards); Toronto, Canada (2007)

 Internal Medicine